Beware of Hasui "Zojoji" Restrikes!

 There are several salient features that differ from the Watanabe-published version.
 Among other differences:

-The auction sellers will make a point of stating that they do not have any further information regarding the print.
+In some of the auctions I have seen, the auction sellers made a point of stating that they do not have any further information regarding the print.
 If they are knowingly and deliberately witholding the Sakai Kokodo publisher information and thus preying on the ignorance of Hasui collectors (the vast majority of whom do not yet know about this much cheaper restrike), then in effect, this statement is their "get out of jail free" card.
 I've seen this particular edition sell for well over $2,500 recently, so there are definitely some very unfortunate collectors who are paying over 10 times the normal sale price of this scene.
-Caveat Emptor indeed!
+Caveat Emptor indeed.

 - There is no Watanabe publisher seal on the print.